zarmise/Visualisation-2021/README.md

 > If the incident rate of a country is <300  it's defined as "low"
  incident rate >=300 : "medium"
  incident rate >=700 and <1500 : "hight"
  and >=1500 : "veryhight"

- Then, fill keys are defined as :
+ Then,  I defined the fill keys:
  > Low : "green"
  > Medium: "yellow"
  > Hight: "orange"